 In October 2019, a friend of my cousin reached out to ask for help about bringing the first mural to Nolensville, the town where he and his wife and their two young kids live.
 This led to a phone call, which led to an in-person meeting in December (remember: these were “before times”), which led to Nolensville being one of the first cities to express interest in January when we put out the call for member cities of our innovative program celebrating the 19th Amendment centennial by hiring female artists to paint across Tennessee.

 Ross and his colleague Debbie, two of the hardest-working citizens who will never take “no” for an answer, took the mantle on bringing Walls for Women to Nolensville.
-First, they lobbied the Board of Mayor and Alderman—for months and months, I tell you—with the support of then-Alderman, now-Mayor Derek Adams, and when the BOMA (i.e. the city council) declined participation on May 7 (video of that meeting here), they didn’t let that stop them.
+First, they lobbied the Board of Mayor and Alderman with the support of Derek Adams (who went on to be mayor), and when the BOMA (i.e. the city council) declined participation (video of that meeting here), they didn’t let that stop them.
 They thought outside the box and came up with another way to fund Nolensville’s first piece of public art.

 Launching a Kickstarter campaign